ftctechnh/ftc_app/README.md

 If you have previously forked the FTC HQ tree from https://github.com/ftctechnh/ftc_app and you are moderately git-savvy, you can easily upgrade to the Swerve Library by adding a new remote of https://github.com/SwerveRobotics/ftc_app to your git tree and initiating a pull from that remote.
+If that's greek to you, gives is a ring, and we'll help you through it.

 Documentation is available in the SwerveRoboticsLibrary/doc/javadoc directory.
 There are also several examples of using the library to be found in the 'examples'